Table of Contents

 Some commonly used cybersecurity terms

-In order to understand advanced cybersecurity concepts and technologies, it is important to have a good understanding of some basic cybersecurity concepts.
-Below we present some cybersecurity concepts.
+To understand advanced cybersecurity concepts and technologies, it is crucial to have a good understanding of some basic cybersecurity concepts.
+Below, some cybersecurity concepts are presented.

 Cybersecurity risk: It is the probability of being exposed to a cybersecurity attack or that any of the cybersecurity requirements of confidentiality, integrity, or availability is violated, which may result in data theft, leakage, damage or corruption.
 It may also result in service disruption or downtime that may cause the company to lose revenue and damage infrastructure.
 An organisation that falls victim to a successful cyber-attack may lose its reputation and be compelled to pay damages to its customers or to pay a fine to regulatory agencies.
 Thus, a cybersecurity risk is the potential losses that an organisation or individuals may experience as a result of successful cyberattacks or failures of the information systems that may result in loss of data, customers, revenues, and resources (assets and financial losses).

-Threats: It is an action performed with the intention of violating any of the cybersecurity requirements that may result in data theft, leakage, damage, corruption, or losses.
-The action performed may either disclose the data to unauthorised individuals or alter the data illegally.
+Threats: It is an action performed to violate any cybersecurity requirements that may result in data theft, leakage, damage, corruption, or losses.
+The action may either disclose the data to unauthorised individuals or alter the data illegally.
 It may equally result in the disruption of services due to system downtime, system unavailability, or data unavailability.
-The could that could be considered threats could be infection of devices with viruses or malware, ransomware attacks, denial of service, phishing attacks, social engineering attacks, password attacks, SQL injection, data breaches, man-in-the-middle attacks, energy depletion attacks (the case of IoT devices), or many other attack vectors.
+Threats may include, among others, device infections with viruses or malware, ransomware attacks, denial of service, phishing attacks, social engineering attacks, password attacks, SQL injection, data breaches, man-in-the-middle attacks, energy depletion attacks (the case of IoT devices), or many other attack vectors.
 Cybersecurity threats could result from threat actors such as nation stations, cybercriminals, hacktivists, disgruntled employees, design errors, misconfiguring of systems, software flaws or bugs, terrorists, spies, errors from authorised users, and natural disasters [2].

-Cybersecurity exploit: A cybersecurity exploit is the various ways that cybercriminals take advantage of cybersecurity vulnerabilities to conduct cyberattacks in order to compromise the confidentiality, integrity, and availability of information systems.
-The exploit may involve the use of advanced techniques (e.g., commands, scripting, or programming) and software tools (proprietary or open-source) to identify and exploit vulnerabilities with the intention of stealing data, disrupting the services, damaging or corrupting the data, and hijacking data or systems in exchange for money.
+Cybersecurity exploit: A cybersecurity exploit is the various ways that cybercriminals take advantage of cybersecurity vulnerabilities to conduct cyberattacks to compromise the confidentiality, integrity, and availability of information systems.
+The exploit may involve the use of advanced techniques (e.g., commands, scripting, or programming) and software tools (proprietary or open-source) to identify and exploit vulnerabilities to steal data, disrupt the services, damage or corrupt the data, and hijack data or systems in exchange for money.

 The various approaches to eliminate attack vectors to reduce the chances of a successful attack include the following [4]:

-Attack surface: An attack surface is a location or possible attack vectors that cybercriminals can target or use to compromise the confidentiality, integrity, and availability of data and information systems.
-Organisations and individual should always strive to minimise their attack surfaces as the smaller the attack surfaces, the smaller the likelihood that their data or information systems will be compromised.
-So, they have to constantly monitor their attack surfaces in order to detect and block attacks as soon as possible and to minimise the potential risk of a successful attack.
-Some of the common attack surfaces are poorly secured devices (e.g., devices such as computers, mobile phones, hard drives, and IoT devices), weak passwords, a lack of email security, open ports, and a failure to patch software, which offers an open backdoor for attackers to target and exploit users and organizations.
+Attack surface: An attack surface is a location or possible attack vectors that cybercriminals can target or use to compromise data and information systems' confidentiality, integrity, and availability.
+Organisations and individuals should always strive to minimise their attack surfaces; the smaller the attack surfaces, the smaller the likelihood that their data or information systems will be compromised.
+So, they must constantly monitor their attack surfaces to detect and block attacks as soon as possible and minimise the potential risk of a successful attack.
+Some of the common attack surfaces are poorly secured devices (e.g., devices such as computers, mobile phones, hard drives, and IoT devices), weak passwords, a lack of email security, open ports, and a failure to patch software, which offers an open backdoor for attackers to target and exploit users and organisations.
 Another common attack surface is weak web-based protocols, which hackers can exploit to steal data through man-in-the-middle (MITM) attacks.
 There are two categories of attack surface, which include [5]

-As IT infrastructures increase in size and are connected to external IT systems over the internet, they become more complex, hard to secure, and frequently targeted by cybercriminals.
-Some of the ways to minimise attack surfaces in order to reduce the risk of cyberattacks include:
+As IT infrastructures increase and are connected to external IT systems over the internet, they become more complex, hard to secure, and frequently targeted by cybercriminals.
+Some of the ways to minimise attack surfaces to reduce the risk of cyberattacks include:

-Encryption: Encryption is the process of scrambling data into a secret code (encrypted data) so that it can only be transformed back into the original data (decrypted) with a unique key by authorised users or applications.
+Encryption: Encryption is scrambling data into a secret code (encrypted data) to only be transformed back into the original data (decrypted) with a unique key by authorised users or applications.
 It ensures that the confidentiality and integrity of the data are not compromised.
 That is, it prevents the data from being stolen or illegally altered by cybercriminals.
 Encryption is often used to protect data during transportation, storage, and processing/analysis.
 The process of encryption involves the use of a mathematical cryptographic algorithm (encryption algorithm) to scramble data (plaintext) to a cyphertext that can only be unscrambled back into the plain text using another cryptographic algorithm (decryption algorithm) and an appropriate unique key.
-The cryptographic keys should be long enough that cybercriminals can not easily guess them, be it through a brute-force attack or cryptanalysis.
+The cryptographic keys should be long enough that cybercriminals can not easily guess them through a brute-force attack or cryptanalysis.
 The goals of implementing encryption algorithms in information systems are:

 Cryptographic algorithms can be categorised into two main types as follows:

-Although encryption is very valuable for securing data during transportation, processing, and storage, it still possesses some disadvantages.
+Although encryption is very valuable for securing data during transportation, processing, and storage, it still has disadvantages.
 Some of the drawbacks of encryption are:

 Authentication: Authentication is an access control mechanism that makes it possible to verify that a user, device, or application is who they claim to be.
-The authentication credentials (username and password) are matched against a database of authorised users or data authentication servers to verify their identities and to ensure that they have access rights to the device, servers, application or database.
-The use of a username or ID and a password for authentication is called single-factor authentication.
-Recently, organisations, especially those that are dealing with sensitive data (e.g., banks), require their users and applications to provide multiple factors for authentication (rather than only an ID and password), resulting in what is now known as multi-factor authentication.
+The authentication credentials (username and password) are matched against a database of authorised users or data authentication servers to verify their identities and ensure they have access rights to the device, servers, application or database.
+Using a username or ID and a password for authentication is called single-factor authentication.
+Recently, organisations, especially those dealing with sensitive data (e.g., banks), require their users and applications to provide multiple factors for authentication (rather than only an ID and password), resulting in what is now known as multi-factor authentication.
 In the case of two factors, it is known as two-factor authentication.
-The use of human features such as Fingerprint scans, facial or retina scans, and voice recognition is known as biometric authentication [6].
-Authentication ensures the confidentiality and integrity of data and information systems by allowing only authenticated users, applications, and processes to have access to valuable and sensitive resources (e.g., computers, wireless networks, wireless access points, databases, websites, and other network-based applications and services).
+Using human features such as fingerprint scans, facial or retina scans, and voice recognition is known as biometric authentication [6].
+Authentication ensures the confidentiality and integrity of data and information systems by allowing only authenticated users, applications, and processes access valuable and sensitive resources (e.g., computers, wireless networks, wireless access points, databases, websites, and other network-based applications and services).

-Authorisation: Just like authentication, authorisation is another process that is often used to protect data and information systems from being abused or misused by cybercriminals and unintended (or intended) actions of authorised users.
-Authorisation is the process of determining the access rights of users and applications to ensure that they have the right to perform the action that they are trying to perform.
-That is, unlike authentication, which verifies the identities of the users and then grants them access to the systems, authorisation determines the permissions that they have to perform specific actions.
-One example of authorisation is the Access Control List (ACL), which allows or denies users and applications access to specific information system resources and to perform certain actions.
-General users may be allowed to perform some actions, but they may be denied permission to perform certain actions.
-In contrast, super users or system administrators are allowed to perform almost every action in the system.
-Also, some users are authorised to have access to some data and are denied access to more sensitive data; thus, in database systems, general users may be permitted to access less sensitive data, and the administrator is permitted to have access to more sensitive data.
+Authorisation: Just like authentication, authorisation is another process often used to protect data and information systems from being abused or misused by cybercriminals and unintended (or intended) actions of authorised users.
+Authorisation is the process of determining the access rights of users and applications to ensure they have the right to perform the action they are trying to perform.
+Unlike authentication, which verifies the users' identities and then grants them access to the systems, authorisation determines the permissions they have to perform specific actions.
+One example of authorisation is the Access Control List (ACL), which allows or denies users and applications access to particular information system resources and to perform specific actions.
+General users may be allowed to perform some actions but may be refused permission to perform others.
+In contrast, super users or system administrators can perform almost every action in the system.
+Also, some users are authorised to access some data and are denied access to more sensitive data; thus, in database systems, general users may be permitted to access less sensitive data, and the administrator is permitted access to more sensitive data.

 Access control: It consists of the various mechanisms designed and implemented to grant authorised users access to information system resources and to control the actions that they are allowed to perform (e.g., view, modify, update, install, delete).
-It can also be the control of physical access to critical resources of an organisation.
+It can also control an organisation's physical access to critical resources.
 It ensures that the confidentiality and integrity of data and information systems are not compromised.
 Thus, physical access controls physical access to critical resources, while logical access control controls access to information systems (networks, computing nodes, servers, files, and databases).
 Access to locations where critical assets (servers, network equipment, files) are stored is restricted using electronic access control systems that use keys, access card readers, personal identification number (PIN) pads, auditing and reports to track employee access to these locations.
-Access to information systems (networks, computing nodes, servers, files, and databases) is restricted using authentication and authorization mechanisms that evaluate the required user login credentials, which can include passwords, PINs, biometric scans, security tokens or other authentication factors [7].
+Access to information systems (networks, computing nodes, servers, files, and databases) is restricted using authentication and authorisation mechanisms that evaluate the required user login credentials, which can include passwords, PINs, biometric scans, security tokens or other authentication factors [7].

-Nonrepudiation: It is a way to ensure that the sender of data does not refute that it sent the data and also that the receiver does not deny that it received the data.
+Non-repudiation: It is a way to ensure that the data sender does not refute that it sent the data and that the receiver does not deny that it received the data.
 It also ensures that an entity that signs a document cannot refute its signature.
-It is a concept adopted from the legal field and has become one of the five pillars of information assurance, among others, such as confidentiality, integrity, availability, and authentication.
+It is a concept adopted from the legal field and has become one of the five pillars of information assurance, including confidentiality, integrity, availability, and authentication.
 It ensures the authenticity and integrity of the message.
-It provides the identity of the sender to the receiver and assures the sender that the message was delivered without being altered along the way.
-In this way, the sender and receiver are unable to deny they send, receive or process the data.
-Signatures can be used to ensure nonrepudiation as long as they are unique for each entity.
+It provides the sender's identity to the receiver and assures the sender that the message was delivered without being altered along the way.
+In this way, the sender and receiver cannot deny they send, receive or process the data.
+Signatures can be used to ensure non-repudiation as long as they are unique for each entity.

-Accountability: Accountability requires that organisations take all the necessary steps to prevent cyberattacks and also mitigate the risk of a possible attack.
-In case an attack occurs, the organisation must take responsibility for the damages and engage relevant stakeholders to handle the consequences and prevent future attacks from happening.
-That is, it must accept responsibility for dealing with security challenges and fallouts from security breaches.
+Accountability: Accountability requires organisations to take all the necessary steps to prevent cyberattacks and mitigate the risk of a possible attack.
+If an attack occurs, the organisation must take responsibility for the damages and engage relevant stakeholders to handle the consequences and prevent future attacks.
+It must also accept responsibility for dealing with security challenges and fallouts from security breaches.

 [2] Abi Tyas Tunggal, What is Cybersecurity Risk?
 A Thorough Definition, https://www.upguard.com/blog/cybersecurity-risk, 2024